mwvgroup/pittgoogle-client/docs/source/listings.rst

       - Description

     * - lsst
-      - alerts_v7_9
+      - alerts_v9_0
-      - Alert data for LSST schema version 7.9.
+      - Alert data for LSST schema version 9.0.
 This table is an archive of the lsst-alerts Pub/Sub stream, excluding image cutouts and metadata.
 It has the same schema as the original alert bytes (except cutouts), including nested and repeated fields.
+The fields `kafkaPublishTimestamp` and `healpix9`, `healpix19`, and `healpix29` are included to support time-based partitioning and spatial clustering, respectively.

     * - lsst
       - upsilon